metno/uEMEP/README.md

 cd uEMEP
 mkdir -p build
 cd build
-cmake ..
+cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```

-Note: uEMEP supports multiple cores during the build process, e.g., `make -j 4`.
+Note: uEMEP supports building source files in parallel, e.g., `make -j 4`.

 Compilation requires an Intel Fortran compiler and a compatible NetCDF installation.

 ## Testing

 Tests are currently built by default when building uEMEP.

-To run the tests, simply run `make test` or `ctest` ib the build directory after running `make`.
+To run the tests, simply run `make test` or `ctest` in the build directory after running `make`.

 ## Implementation
 The command line structure for uEMEP is as follows: